jealc/Phase-1-Independent-Project/README.md

 ## API
 API : NEWSAPI
 To run the application, please open it with live server.
+Make sure the url in your browser matches this : 'http://localhost:5500/KeepITCurrent/'.